So you want to read Alexandre Dumas’ classic adventure, The Count of Monte Cristo. And you don’t read French.

 That makes one of us.
 But hey, some people juggle geese.

-“I want a fancy hardcover book.”
+“I want a fancy hardcover edition of The Count of Monte Cristo.”

 Above I have already listed three quality hardcover editions: